 But when you pay off your loan sooner than expected, your lender doesn’t earn as much interest.
 By listing a prepayment penalty on the loan, your lender can either try to discourage you from paying off the loan early (resulting in full interest payments) or make up for “lost” interest by charging you the fee.

-Keep in mind that these fees only impact you if you pay off your loan early — they won’t affect you if you pay off the loan as scheduled in your contract.
+Keep in mind that these fees only affect you if you pay off your loan early — they won’t affect you if you pay off the loan as scheduled in your contract.

 - Are prepayment penalties always legal?